- Home/

 What is the first and last frost date?

-The last frost date references the final spring frost in your location, while the first frost date signifies the beginnings of autumn frost.
-The date and temperature will vary greatly depending on your region and elevation.Â
+The last frost date refers to the final spring frost in your location, while the first frost date marks the beginning of autumn frost.
+These dates and temperatures vary greatly depending on your region and elevation.
+Urban areas heat up quicker in spring than rural locations, which can shift last frost dates by several days or even a week.

 Location |